Data-Science-Eurecat/HoNCAML/docs/source/configuration.rst

 Global
 ======

+First of all, it is necessary to specify global options, which are the
+following:

-First of all, it is necessary to specify the kind of problem and allows to select the kind of model to use.
-Valid values are: ``classifier``, ``regressor``.
+* problem_type: The kind of problem that determines the model/s to use.
+Valid values are: ``classification``, ``regression``.
+* metrics_folder: Folder in which all execution results will be stored, which will contain the id of their execution in order to differentiate them.

 .. code:: yaml

    global:
-       problem_type: regression
+       problem_type:
+       metrics_folder:

 Afterwards, the steps configuration is provided, which is detailed below.